In your efforts to become a successful teacher, it’s key to appreciate parents and to learn to work them.

 - Many principals have a list of parent resources in the community and lists of workshops available for parents to join.

 - Learn to be a broken record if conversations become negative or are keeping you from focusing on the students.
-If you continually give the same responses and then direct the parent helper to a specific task, you teach him/her appropriate classroom parent helping behaviours.
+If you continually give the same responses and then direct the parent helper to a specific task, you teach him/her appropriate classroom parent helping behaviors.